 CDFA will review proposals for Community Economic Development Capacity Building funds based upon need, and innovation and effectiveness of the proposed activity.
 Applications will be reviewed on potential in encouraging the development of strong and successful organizations.
 CDFA will also consider the applicant’s likelihood of attaining sustainable capital for the activity and the extent to which the grant will encourage the exchange of information among community development organizations and cooperatives.

-CDFA will award up to a total of $625,000 in tax credits to the Community Economic Development Capacity Building program over two years.
-For the first time, Community Economic Development Capacity Building program applicants are eligible to request up to $150,000 in funding over two-years.
+CDFA will award up to a total of $750,000 in tax credits to the Community Economic Development Capacity Building program over two years.
+For the first time, Community Economic Development Capacity Building program applicants are eligible to request up to $75,000 a year for two years (max $150,000 over two years).

 A portion (20%) of the Community Economic Development Capacity Building program tax credit award is set aside to support the administration of the Tax Credit Program, as well as CDFA’s statewide investments, technical assistance, data collection, research, and general operations.
 Applicants should calculate and submit their total request based on this 80% effective award, taking the set-aside into account.
 For example, if your Community Economic Development Capacity Building program project needs $60,000 for implementation, the total request would be for $75,000 ($75,000 x .8 = $60,000).